Mariolandaf/Mars-Rover-Pathfinding-Algorithms/README.md

 Several important questions were answered through this project:

 1. **Which algorithms found a valid route?**
    - All four algorithms found valid routes.
-However, the performance varied: A* and BFS found the shortest paths, both covering 73 meters, while the iterative deepening search was the least efficient.
+However, the performance varied: A* and BFS found the shortest paths, while the iterative deepening search was the least efficient.

 2. **Is it necessary to use informed searches in this case?**
    - No. Both uninformed searches successfully reached the goal, and BFS performed as well or better than the informed methods.